Analista-enr/Victorien_Bigarre_Portfolio/README.md

 ---

 ### **📂 Portfolio Structure**
-(Please, note that this portfolio is evolving : some projetcs are not yet available for cloning, they are here for demonstration)
+(Please, note that this portfolio is evolving : some projetcs are not yet available for cloning, they are here for demonstration).

 This portfolio includes projects I developed throughout my academic journey.
 Each project addresses **real-world problems** using a variety of **ML and OR techniques**.

 - **PROJECT 1: Customs Scheduling**